 The major hotel loyalty programs all have different policies when it comes to combining points across accounts.

-Hilton Honors is by far the best in this regard, as they let you transfer points instantly to any other member online, and you can transfer up to 500,000 points and receive up to two million points per account per calendar year.
+Hilton Honors is by far the best in this regard, as the program lets you transfer points instantly to any other member online, and you can transfer up to 500,000 points and receive up to two million points per account per calendar year.
+Personally I quite like World of Hyatt’s policy as well, letting you combine points so that you have enough for a redemption (with no official limit).

-Marriott Bonvoy is now the world’s largest loyalty program, so how does their policy on combining points compare?
-Not very favorably, unfortunately.
-Here’s what you need to know about how it works:
+Marriott Bonvoy is the world’s largest loyalty program, so how does the program’s policy on combining points compare?
+Not very favorably, but it can still prove to be quite useful.
+I just went through the process of combining some points this morning, and in this post wanted to go over how that works:

-Marriott lets you combine points between accounts at no cost, with the following restrictions:
+Marriott Bonvoy lets you combine points between accounts at no cost, with the following restrictions:

 - You can transfer up to 100,000 points per calendar year